cb-technologists/blog/content/posts/tekton-jx-orchestration.md

+---
+author:
+  name: "David Cañadillas"
-# Jenkins X orchestration: More than Tekton on steroids
+title: "Jenkins X orchestration: More than Tekton on steroids"
+date: 2019-07-20T19:39:10+01:00
+showDate: true
+draft: false
+tags: ["jenkins x","tekton", "CI/CD pipelines"]
+---

 We may know [Jenkins X]() as a new pure CI/CD cloud native implementation slightly different than [Jenkins](https://jenkins.io).
 It is based on the use of Kubernetes Custom Resource Definitions (CRD's) to experience a seamless execution of CI/CD pipelines.
 This happens by leveraging the power of Kubernetes in terms of scalability, infrastructure abstraction and velocity.